dober-man/secure-k8s-gw-ce/README.md

 ## Other Enhancements

-Service Discovery is meant to discover objects and not create objects for further consumption.
-In this default setup once services are discovered it is up to the admin to now create an origin pool with reference to the discovered services and ultimately a load balancer in front of the origin pool.
-My colleague developed a script called "originsync" that could enhance any service discovery architecture by automatically creating the origin pools based on the services discovered. https://github.com/Mikej81/originsynchttps://github.com/Mikej81/originsync
+Service Discovery is meant to discover objects and not "create" objects for further consumption.
+Once services are discovered, it is up to the admin to create an origin pool with reference to the discovered services and ultimately a load balancer in front of the origin pool.
+My colleague developed a solution called "originsync" that could enhance any service discovery architecture by automatically creating the origin pools in XC based on the services discovered.
+Cool stuff! https://github.com/Mikej81/originsynchttps://github.com/Mikej81/originsync